Troodos Mountains holiday accommodation, Cyprus

 Description of Troodos Mountains holiday accommodation, Cyprus

-Further excursion ideas nearby the accommodation include: Paphos (the birthplace of Aphrodite), the temple of Apollo at Kourion, and numerous world heritage churches and monasteries, which are all easily accessible in under an hour’s drive.
+There are plenty of places to visit nearby, including Paphos, the birthplace of Aphrodite, the temple of Apollo at Kourion, and numerous world heritage churches and monasteries, which are all easily accessible in under an hourís drive.

-Of course, for many, the main draw has to be the Troodos Mountains with fairly testing trekking routes enabling hikers to search for waterfalls along the Caledonian Trail or perhaps just enjoy a few of the local nature trails before heading to the coast for quiet blue flag beaches and seaside towns, such as Limassol.
+For many people, the Troodos Mountains are the main draw, laced with various and often pretty testing trekking routes.
+Search for waterfalls along the Caledonian Trail or perhaps just enjoy a few of the local nature trails, before heading to the coast for quiet blue flag beaches and seaside towns, such as Limassol.

 Rooms, food and facilities

 The house itself has been developed to accommodate three small families or couples with two apartments on the ground floor and one spacious top floor apartment occupying the length of the property.

 All three apartments have a master bedroom with en-suite shower as well as a lounge area which can be designed to accommodate a third guest on a divan bed.